Town of Norwich, Vermont

 1938: Hurricane.
 Town hall completed and opened.

-1963: Dresden School District last bill JFK signed before his death in 1963.
+1963: Dresden School District created in the last bill JFK signed before his assassination in 1963.

 1971-2: Dresden went interstate.